Martin-SK-PD/Kosovsky-Martin---bachelor-thesis-files/mesh objects/README.txt

 Follow the instructions below to load and use these files:

 1. **Open MeshLab**:
    Ensure you have the latest version of MeshLab installed on your system.
-The `filter_metricCombVis` plugin should also be installed and loaded.
+The MetricCombVis plugin should also be installed and loaded.

 2. **Load a Sample Mesh**:
    - Open MeshLab.